 48. A detailed contingency plan to address adverse effects related to GMO transmission and the unintentional release of the GMO (e.g. spills) have been provided.
-In summary, the incident would be reported to Novotech who will convene a teleconference with ILiAD within 24 hours of notification from the Principal Investigator (PI).
+In summary, the incident would be reported to Novotech who would convene a teleconference with the sponsor (ILiAD) within 24 hours of notification from the Principal Investigator (PI).
 The PI would be required to complete a 'Report of Exposure to Infectious Material Form'.
 The incident would then be reviewed by ILiAD and the Institutional Biosafety Committee (IBC) and a documented action plan specific to the event would be developed and implemented.
 This could include the identification of exposure pathways; appropriate medical treatment of affected persons; and prevention of spread and persistence of the GMO.
 The incident would then be reported to the OGTR.
-A detailed report of the incident would be carried out as needed.
+A detailed report of the incident would be prepared and documented.
+Further ongoing follow-up of the incident would be carried out as needed.